gmcduffie81-netizen/github_portfolio/README.md

 ---

 ## Never used GitHub?
-It's ok, I promise you're fine.
+It's OK, I promise you're fine.

 It's basically a website that stores files for a project.
 You don't need an account.
 You don't need to install Python or "clone" anything.